AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 description: This guide focuses on how to use the exploratory data analysis (EDA) Notebook to discover patterns in web data, aggregate events with a prediction goal, clean aggregated data, and understand the relationship between predictors and a goal.
 ---

-# Exploring web based data for predictive models using the exploratory data analysis (EDA) notebook
+# Exploring web-based data for predictive models using the exploratory data analysis (EDA) notebook

 The exploratory data analysis (EDA) notebook is designed to assist you with discovering patterns in data, checking data sanity, and summarizing the relevant data for predictive models.

 The EDA notebook example was optimized with web-based data in mind and consists of two parts.
 Part one starts with using Query Service to view trends and data snapshots.
 Next, with a goal in mind for exploratory data analysis, the data is aggregated at the profile and visitor level.

 Part two starts by performing descriptive analysis on aggregated data using Python libraries.
-This notebook showcases visualizations such as histograms, scatter plots, boxplots, and a correlation matrix to derive actionable insights used to determine which features are most likely to be helpful in predicting a goal.
+This notebook showcases visualizations such as histograms, scatter plots, box plots, and a correlation matrix to derive actionable insights used to determine which features are most likely to be helpful in predicting a goal.

 ## Getting started